Top 5 Shrubs for a Windbreak

 Common lilac - Syringa vulgaris

-Shrubs in windbreaks provide another layer of protection from winter's harsh winds.
+If they’ll be freestanding, keep in mind that they’ll need to be able to take on winter’s harsh winds and might appreciate well-drained soils.
 Try using these shrubs in your windbreak and enjoy the added benefits: edible fruits, fragrant flowers and habitat for wildlife.